RuthKirby/game-of-life/README.md

 grid is seeded with a default number (3).

 ## Decisions
-* Cells are all next to each other when seeded while leaving a blank edge so that cell creation can be determined.
+* Cells are all next to each other when initially seeded while leaving a blank edge so that cell creation can be determined.
 * If a cell is created on the edge of grid then the grid expands so that the edge of grid is always blank tiles.
 For example if a cell is created at coordinates (0,0) the grid creates a new